PHOTOX/promdens/README.md

        9      1.47188e-03      1.37747e-01
       10      1.33347e-06      3.55670e-01
 ```
-The code provides the pulse intensity and weights necessary for the convolution described in Eq.~(14) in the article.
+The code provides the pulse intensity and weights necessary for the convolution described in Eq.
+(14) in the article.
 Note that the intensity should be normalized before used in convolution.
 If only a restricted amount of trajectories can be calculated, the user should choose the indexes and initial excited states corresponding to the largest weights in the file.
-For example, if we could run only 10 trajectories of protonated formaldimin, we would run ground-state position-momentum pairs with indexes 3, 4, 7, and 9 starting in $S_1$ and indexes 3, 4, 5, 8, 9, and 10 starting in $S_2$.
+For example, if we could run only 10 trajectories of protonated formaldimin, we would run ground-state position-momentum pairs with indexes 3, 4, 7, and 9 starting in S$_1$ and indexes 3, 4, 5, 8, 9, and 10 starting in S$_2$.

 If the user selects option `--plot`, the code will produce a series of plots analyzing the provided data and calculated results, e.g. the absorption spectrum calculated with the nuclear ensemble method, the pulse spectrum or the Wigner pulse transform.

-The work on a more detail manual is currently in progress.
+The work on a more detailed manual is currently in progress.
 If you have any questions, do not hesitate to contact the developers.